 McMillen led Maryland to a 73-17 record in the early 1970s.
 He averaged 21 points and 10 rebounds for his career.
 He was a first-team all-Atlantic Coast Conference player twice and was the most valuable player of the 1972 National Invitation Tournament championship game – a 100-69 victory over Niagara.
 McMillen, a 6’ 11” power forward/center, was a member of the 1972 United States Olympic team that won a silver medal after a controversial finish in the gold-medal game against Russia.
 He went on to be a Rhodes Scholar and served as a U.S. Congressman from 1987-93.

 After spending two seasons in his first head coaching job at Western Kentucky, Keady spent 25 years at the helm of Purdue, where he compiled a 512-270 overall record to become the school’s all-time winningest coach.
-Keady was voted the national coach of the year four times (1984, 1995, 1996, 2000).
+Keady was voted the national coach of the year year six times (1984, 1988, 1994, 1995, 1996 and 2000).
 He was the Big Ten coach of the year seven times, leading the Boilermakers to the conference championship five times.
 He was a three-sport letter-winner at Kansas State, playing football and baseball in addition to running track.
 Keady is currently a special advisor to head coach Steve Lavin at St. John’s.

 As the current director of international basketball for Nike, Raveling has traveled all over the world to promote the game of college basketball.
 The Villanova graduate has deep roots in college coaching.
 As the head coach at Washington State, he led the Cougars to two NCAA tournament berths in 11 seasons.
 He then led Iowa to back-to-back 20-win seasons and two NCAA berths.
 Raveling ended his coaching career at Southern California from 1987-94 where he led the Trojans to NCAA tournament appearances in 1991 and 1992.
 Raveling was an assistant coach on the 1984 U.S. Olympic team that won a gold medal in Los Angeles.